VLSLOHITH/QuerAI/README.md

 URL= https://querai-jxpemqfu3u3qcsbmtaiqgh.streamlit.app/

 ## Technology used
- LLM and Embedding: OpenAI
+ -LLM and Embedding: OpenAI
- Backend Framework: Langchain
+ -Backend Framework: Langchain
- Frontend Framework: Streamlit
+ -Frontend Framework: Streamlit
- Vector Database: faiss
+ -Vector Database: faiss

  ## Usage
 1.To simplify investment analysis using newspaper articles, brokers can input webpage URLs into QuerAI and ask specific questions.
 For instance, if they're considering investing in automobiles, they can inquire if the article covers this topic and request a summary if relevant.